panoptic-labs/docs/docs/developers/V1.0/libraries/library.PanopticMath.md

 ### getLiquidationBonus

-Compute the pre-haircut liquidation bonuses to be paid to the liquidator and the protocol loss caused by the liquidation.
+Compute the pre-haircut liquidation bonuses to be paid to the liquidator and the protocol loss caused by the liquidation (pre-haircut).

 ```solidity